wong-ziyi/Ularcirc/readme.md

 # Note!!!
 I created this branch for fixing the support to the de novo assembled Txdb and the species other than mouse/human.
+[Click here](https://github.com/VCCRI/Ularcirc) to check the original version

 # Ularcirc
 An R package that provides analysis and visualisation of canonical and backsplice junctions.